When RAG Hurts: Diagnosing and Mitigating Attention Distraction in Retrieval-Augmented LVLMs: Experiment

-As shown in Table~\ref{tab:multimodel_baseline}, \ours{} consistently outperforms vanilla RAG and all compared baselines across OK-VQA, E-VQA, and InfoSeek for all evaluated LVLM families.
+\textbf{Comparison with Baselines.} As shown in Table~\ref{tab:multimodel_baseline}, \ours{} consistently outperforms vanilla RAG and all compared baselines across OK-VQA, E-VQA, and InfoSeek for all evaluated LVLM families.
 It achieves clear absolute gains over vanilla RAG, with improvements of up to $4.76$\% on OK-VQA, $9.20$\% on E-VQA, and $6.18$\% on InfoSeek.
 Compared to prior RAG-oriented methods such as CAD, AdaCAD, and ALFAR, \ours{} achieves mostly consistent improvements, with gains of up to $8.21$\% across different backbones and datasets, while remaining competitive in the few cases where the best baseline is marginally higher.
 In contrast, VLM hallucination mitigation methods show limited or even negative gains in RAG settings, where several baselines suffer substantial performance degradation or incompatibility issues. \\ \textbf{Improvement on Failure Mode Cases} To further investigate the effectiveness of \ours{}, we categorize samples into four quadrants based on the performance of the Closed-book and Vanilla RAG baselines.
 As illustrated in Fig.~\ref{fig:quadrant_analysis}, \ours{} significantly rectifies the attention distraction failure mode (Closed-book=1, RAG=0), where the model is misled by retrieved context despite possessing correct internal knowledge.
 In these cases (red box), we observe remarkable accuracy gains of $+74.68\%$, $+70.18\%$, and $+44.44\%$ across OK-VQA, E-VQA, and InfoSeek, respectively.
 Furthermore, we find that our approach remarkably improves scenarios where both baselines fail (Closed-book=0, RAG=0 as shown in blue box), yielding gains of up to $+24.46\%$.
-This suggests that \ours{} effectively uncovers correct answers previously suppressed by both internal biases and retrieval noise, while maintaining stable performance on cases where Vanilla RAG was successful.
+This suggests that \ours{} effectively uncovers correct answers previously suppressed by both internal biases and retrieval noise, while maintaining stable performance on cases where Vanilla RAG was successful. \\ \textbf{Robustness to Context length.} In this section, we analyze robustness with respect to retrieved context length.
+As shown in~\cref{fig:rag_context_length}, we report performance gains across three datasets with increasing average context lengths, where OK-VQA has the shortest contexts and InfoSeek the longest.
+Our method consistently achieves positive and the largest gains across all datasets.
+In contrast, baseline methods such as ALFAR and CAD exhibit degraded performance as the context length increases, and in some cases even underperform Vanilla RAG.